-Photo courtesy of Scott Papper, GIA GG, AJP, Global Gemology & Appraisals
+Photo courtesy of Scott Papper, GIA GG, AJP, CM (NAJA), Global Gemology & Appraisals

 Art Nouveau literally translates to new art, which describes this short, but sweet, jewelry period perfectly.